BackofenLab/IntaRNA/README.md

 [structure/accessibility constraints](#accConstraints)).

-To this end, one can specify the spots of interest by intermolecular index pairs, e.g. using `5&67` to encode the fifth target RNA position and the 67th query RNA position.
+To this end, one can specify the spots of interest by intermolecular index pairs, e.g. using `5&67` to encode the fifth target RNA position (first number of the encoding) and the 67th query RNA position (second number of the encoding).
 Note, indexing starts with 1.
 Multiple spots can be provided as comma-separated list.
 The list in concert with an output stream/file name (colon-separated) can be passed via the `--out` argument using the `spotProb:` prefix, e.g.